stickfigure/hattery/README.md

 Some philosphy:

  * `HttpRequest`s are immutable and thread-safe.
 You can pass them around anywhere.
- * Checked exceptions are a horrible misfeature of Java.
+ * Checked exceptions are a misfeature of Java.
 Only runtime exceptions are thrown; all `IOException`s become `IORException`s

 A common pattern is to build a partial request and extend it when you need it; don't rebuild all the state every time.
 A contrived, self-contained example: